michaelgoldenn/rumm/readme.md

+> [!WARNING]
-## NOTE: This project is not fully stable.
-Please report crashes in an Issue or through discord
+> This project is not fully stable.
+Make sure to backup your mods and *especially* your UserData.
+Please report bugs in a github issue or through discord
 ---
 # RUMM
 ## Rumble's ~~Ultimate~~ Unstable Mod Manager